winbench/docs/src/content/guide/selection.md

 and are not deactivated.

 ## App groups
-Some apps of the type [Meta App][] are app groups.
-That means, they have no app resources and no executables, instead they just have a list of dependencies.
+Apps of the type [Group App][] have no app resources and no executables, instead they just have a list of dependencies.
 If such an app is activated, all dependencies are activated implicitely.

 This pattern is useful to group a number of apps for some scenario under